Average Weather in November in Granite Bay California, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Granite Bay is essentially constant during November, remaining within 0.2 miles per hour of 3.2 miles per hour throughout.
+The average hourly wind speed in Granite Bay is gradually increasing during November, increasing from 5.5 miles per hour to 6.3 miles per hour over the course of the month.

 Average Wind Speed in November